 Despite the predominance of data, other factors appeared relevant.
 The most noteworthy is, perhaps, the use of data augmentation on test samples.
 The use of deeper models \textit{in combination} with extra data, also appeared as an important advantage.
 Increased resolution --- even in a very limited scheme --- was also advantageous.

-Notable \emph{negative} results were the use of segmentation to help classification, and the use of an extra SVM Layer. \changed{The negative result on segmentation is the most surprising, and needs further exploration, since works in literature report many different ways to incorporate segmentation information to classification, often with improved performances.
-We would like to explore that theme in a future work, exhaustive in that particular scope.}
+Notable \emph{negative} results were the use of segmentation to help classification, and the use of an extra SVM Layer.
+The negative result on segmentation is the most surprising, and needs further exploration, since literature reports many different ways to incorporate segmentation into classification, often with improved performances.
+We would like to explore that theme in future works, exhaustive in that particular scope.

-The limited correlation between different possible metrics (in particular with specificity) has consequences for melanoma detection literature: stressing one metric over the other may lead the community to different directions.
+\textbf{The importance of transfer learning:} our evaluation of transfer learning, comprising the evaluation of 1280 models, reinforce its importance, showing that the use of the technique can explain more than 60\% of the relative variation of performance.

+\textbf{The pitfalls of sequential designs:} we demonstrate the disadvantages of the widespread procedure of sequentially optimizing the hyperparameters one by one, after picking an arbitrary starting value for them.
+Our results show that such procedure is very unstable, depending at random both on the starting point and the sequence of optimization.

-The ensemble experiments bring the most encouraging news, by providing reliable performance, without either the expense of the full factorial design, or the instability of the traditional sequential optimization.
+\textbf{The power of ensembles:} fortunately, our experiments on the power of ensembles bring encouraging news, providing reliable performances, without neither the expense of the full factorial design, nor the instability of the sequential optimization.
 Even a simple accumulation of enough randomly-sampled models was sufficient to provide adequate performance.
 Learning the best models on one dataset, however, helps to select the best ensembles for other datasets.
 Ensembles appear as a promising avenue for future explorations.
 In future works, we would like to design and evaluate techniques more sophisticated than pooling the decisions of the models, like model stacking, or boosting.